UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are TNMP delivery charges the same no matter which electric company I choose?

 Yes.
-Because the Public Utility Commission of Texas (PUCT) regulates delivery fees, every customer living within the TNMP service area pays the exact same baseline rate for grid maintenance.
+Because the Public Utility Commission of Texas (PUCT) strictly regulates delivery fees, every customer living within the TNMP service area pays the exact same baseline rate for grid maintenance.
 Your choice of retail electric provider only impacts the cost of the actual energy supply, not the TNMP delivery passthrough.

 Can I switch away from Texas-New Mexico Power to avoid these fees?

 While residents in deregulated areas can freely choose their retail electricity provider, the delivery utility is assigned strictly by your geographic location.
-You cannot switch away from TNMP or negotiate their rates unless you physically move your residence outside of their service territory.
+You cannot switch away from TNMP or negotiate their rates unless you physically move your residence outside of their specific service territory.

 How do I find TNMP charges on my Electricity Facts Label?